Aplastic Anemia

 Aplastic anemias (AAs) are a group of bone marrow failure syndromes characterized by pancytopenia with complications of life-threatening infections in the setting of neutropenia, bleeding due to thrombocytopenia, and severe anemia leading to transfusion dependence.
 These conditions are clinicopathologic diagnoses and must be differentiated from other causes of pancytopenia such as nutritional deficiency and hypoplastic myelodysplastic syndrome (MDS).

-AA can be either inherited or acquired; this is typically due to damage to hematopoietic stem cells or the bone marrow microenvironment, which leads to the inhibition of cellular proliferation and differentiation.
+AA can be either inherited or acquired.
+Acquired AA is typically due to damage to hematopoietic stem cells or the bone marrow microenvironment, which leads to the inhibition of cellular proliferation and differentiation.

 Causes of AA:

 1) Congenital or inherited causes are responsible for ≥25% of cases among children and up to 10% of cases among adults.
-Examples: Fanconi anemia, dyskeratosis congenita, Shwachman-Diamond syndrome, Diamond-Blackfan anemia, (red cell aplasia), familial AA.
+Examples include Fanconi anemia, dyskeratosis congenita, Shwachman-Diamond syndrome, Diamond-Blackfan anemia (red cell aplasia), and familial AA.
 Patients may exhibit dysmorphic features, hyperpigmentation, or skeletal abnormalities, or may have a concomitant lung, liver, or pancreatic disease or other physical stigmata including nail and skin changes.
 Pancytopenia and the associated symptoms may be the presenting features.
 Biochemical testing and confirmatory genetic testing can be helpful.

 2) Acquired AA (up to 80% of cases):